IQSS/dataverse/doc/sphinx-guides/source/installation/r-rapache-tworavens.rst

 TwoRavens application, Dataverse uses `Rserve <https://rforge.net/Rserve/>`_ to communicate to R. Rserve is installed as a "contributor" R package.
 It runs as a daemon process on the server accepting network connections on a dedicated port.
 Dataverse project supplies an :fixedwidthplain:`init.d`-style startup file.
-The R setup script in step ... will install this script and configure it so that the daemon gets started automatically when the system boots.
+The R setup in step ``2.`` will install the script and configure it so that the daemon gets started automatically when the system boots.

 In addition to Rserve, there are 14 more R library packages that the TwoRavens R